Kellogg’s files lawsuit against its striking cereal workers

 “We have made every attempt to build a bridge toward a new agreement, but those efforts are met with rejections and more unrealistic demands,” Hurley said in the video.
 “We urge the union to reconsider its approach and agree to engage in real bargaining for a contract to get our employees back to work and back to their lives.”

 Union officials told workers after those contract talks that they couldn’t recommend Kellogg’s offer because it was full of concessions.
-No additional talks have been scheduled at this point.

 The Kellogg’s strike includes roughly 1,400 workers four plants in Battle Creek; Omaha; Lancaster, Pennsylvania; and Memphis, Tennessee, that make all of Kellogg’s brands of cereal, including Frosted Flakes and Apple Jacks.

-The company has said that it has restarted production at all of the plants with salaried employees and outside workers.
+The company has said that it has restarted production at all of the plants with salaried employees and outside workers, and it is now hiring new employees at the plants.
 CEO Steven Cahillane also told investors earlier this month when the company reported a $307 million quarterly profit that Kellogg’s stockpiled cereal beforehand to help weather the strike.

 Workers at Kellogg’s and other companies feel emboldened this year to strike in the hope of obtaining a better offer because of the ongoing worker shortages.